-Walking in harmony with God does not require him to reward us with physical wellness or material abundance.
+Walking in harmony with God does not oblige him to reward us with physical wellness or material abundance.
 If it did, every missionary would die old and rich.

-Walking in harmony with God positions us to experience true contentment in this life and eternal bliss in the next one.
+Instead, walking in harmony with God positions us to experience true contentment in this life and eternal bliss in the next.

 God knows we cannot walk in harmony with him through our efforts alone.